laivexrepo/CWU-MET-code/README.md

 - COMPtemplate04.v5blocks	  -- Sample demonstrating how to test code without competition switch, two motor drivetrain object
 - COMPtemplate05.v5blocks	  -- Sample demonstrating how to test code without competition switch, two motor (or Motor group), speed scaling and element manipulator control (grabber)

+- COMPauto01.v5blocks		  -- Sample code with competition template setup for autonomous using drive base object - no driver control
+- COMPdriver01.v5blocks		  -- Sample code with competition template setup for driver control using motor/motorgroup object - no autonomous

 **myBlocks (function or reusable code):**

 - MyBlockExample.v5blocks        -- Sample demonstrating using a myBlock to calculate motor degrees to spin based on a given distance to drive